GCUGreyArea/rotate/README.md

         If the file specified by '--in-file' cannot be read, the program will terminate
 ```

+## Building and running unit tests

+The unit tests use the Google Test framework, which needs to be installed for the tests to build.
+The project has been built arround the [latest release](https://github.com/google/googletest) so it is preferable that `gtest` is built from source, rathert than installed through `apt`.
+Please see [dependacies](#Dependancies) for build instructions.

+Tp run the unit tests, first run `source settings.sh` then run `test_rotate`

 ## Design rational

 The class hierarchy is designed with Test Driven Development (TDD) in mind.
 The base class `Base` (unimaginatively named) implement the bit rotation logic, and the derived classes `HexString` and `ArrayBuffer` use those services by implementing the virtual methods to access the underlying functionality.